PascalSteger/darcoda/README.md

 Milky Way
 ---------
-Lead: Justin / Silvia / Dave
+Lead: Justin / Pascal / Dave
 Tests with simulated disk galaxy;
 compilation of stellar tracers in the solar neighborhood;
 determination of actual DM profile;